A Bhutanese “visa” is more than just a sticker in your passport; it is a gateway to their unique “High Value, Low Volume” tourism model.

 - Proof of valid travel insurance for the duration of your trip.

-Processing Time: Usually takes about 5 working days.
+Usually takes about 5 working days.

 2. Visitors from India